genid/MalePedigreeToolbox/README.rst

 This will create all the files in a folder called output_directory located in the folder from which this command was executed as well as a run.log file containing similar information to what was put on the command line.

-Some additional notes when running analysis with the example files:
+Some additional notes when running analysis with the example files, when running the classifier_predict command with the example file you should use the YFP model since the example data is for that model.